interactiveaudiolab/penn/README.md

 If you want to perform pitch estimation using a pretrained FCNF0++ model, run `pip install penn`

-If you want to train or use your own models, clone this repo and run `pip install -r requirements.txt`
+If you want to train or use your own models, run
+`pip install penn[train]`

 ## Inference